TheSatoLab/JN.1_short/README.md

 # JN.1_short

-A supplemental table for the GISAID datasets used in the following study.
+A supplemental table for the GISAID datasets used in the following studies.

 Kaku et al. 2024.
 Virological characteristics of the SARS-CoV-2 JN.1 variant.
 Lancet Infectious Disease.
 24: e82. doi: 10.1016/S1473-3099(23)00813-7\
 Kaku et al. 2023.
 Virological characteristics of the SARS-CoV-2 JN.1 variant. bioRxiv. doi: 10.1101/2023.12.08.570782